DHTMLX/docs-spreadsheet/docs/mcp-server.md

 ### Claude Code

 :::info
-The [official documentation](https://code.claude.com/docs/en/mcp) covers all options for connecting Claude Code with MCP servers.
+Claude Code documents every MCP connection option in its [official documentation](https://code.claude.com/docs/en/mcp).
 :::

 To register the server from the command line, run: